 - The workplace cannot be located in a private home

 Internships can often be the first step toward a rewarding full-time position, so be sure that you maximize the opportunity.
 Please review the following article from Business Insider offering 15 ways to stand out as an intern.
-If you have already completed a non-credit bearing internship while at HPU, please complete this form so that Career & Internship Services has a record of your accomplishment and can share with appropriate faculty and departments.
+If you have already completed a non-credit bearing internship while at HPU, please complete this form so that Career and Professional Development has a record of your accomplishment and can share with appropriate faculty and departments.

 If a student is pursuing an internship not-for-credit, and this internship is also unpaid, the employer must make sure to meet these six Department of Labor Standards for unpaid, not-for-credit internships:

 - The internship, even though it includes actual operation of the facilities of the employer, is similar to training which would be given in an educational environment.

 - The internship experience is for the benefit of the intern.